 Fainting: In case of fainting, apply a thin paste of ginger and water to the eyelids, or place a mix of Sunti, black pepper and Pippalí under the nostrils in small pinches.

-Seasonal Allergies: Last but not least ginger tea is best in fighting against seasonal allergies like cold, flu and cough.
+Seasonal Allergies: Last but not least ginger tea is best in fighting against seasonal allergies like

 This is not it, Ginger is used in most of the Ayurvedic medicines because of its health benefits.
 So, why wait!
 Grab a cup of ginger tea now.